 Up in the Air (2009)

-George Clooney (Ryan Bingham) plays a human resources expert at a consulting firm in Omaha - Nebraska.
-He flies from town to town to fire people and do the "dirty" work that many employers don't have the courage to do.
+George Clooney (Ryan Bingham) plays a human resources expert at an Omaha - Nebraska consulting firm.
+He flies from city to city to fire people and to do "dirty" work that many employers do not have the courage to do.

 The situation is complicated when Natalie appears, who proposes to reduce the expenses by implementing a program of dismissal of employees through the Internet.
 Ryan Bingham, in addition to his work, has a personal goal.
 He wants to reach 10 millions of miles flown.
 The film also has an educational side for those who travel a lot by plane.